10/08/2011

 His debut for Nonesuch Records was named “Critics’ Choice” for five consecutive months by High Fidelity Magazine.
 His recording of the piano music of Aaron Copland was made under the auspices of the composer himself.
 For Delos International, he has recorded MacDowell's Sonata Eroica and Twelve Virtuoso Etudes.
 For Nonesuch, he has recorded MacDowell's Keltic Sonata, Sea Pieces, and Woodland Sketches and the world premiere recording of MacDowell's First Modern Suite.
+Current plans include recordings of Hindemith's Three Piano Sonatas and Ludus Tonalis.

 “To play all these works in one session is a formidable undertaking and Fierro met the challenge with massive authority and assurance.
 His technique was at all times unimpeachable; the most difficult demands were mastered effortlessly.
 He stirred up immense storms of sound and was equally successful in realizing the most evanescent tonal effects.
 It was a strikingly impressive exhibition of piano playing as well as of musical comprehension.”